Other parts in the series:

 The best way to learn about ‘corked’ wine is to taste one for yourself.
 So let whoever is in charge of wine know that you want to taste a ‘corked’ wine.
 And they’ll save the bottle for you when they come across one.

-The second wine fault that you need to be aware of is when the wine becomes ‘oxidised’.
+The second wine fault that you need to be aware of is when the wine becomes ‘oxidized’.
 A wine becomes oxidized when it’s been exposed to oxygen for too long.
 Basically, that means that the wine has gone off…

 Just as fruit goes off when it’s been left for too long, so does wine.

 It can happen when the wine hasn’t been sealed properly or it can happen when it’s been aged for too long.
-But more often than not, you’ll be dealing with ‘oxidised’ wines when they’ve been left open for too long behind the bar.
+But more often than not, you’ll be dealing with ‘oxidized’ wines when they’ve been left open for too long behind the bar.
 I.e. the bottles of wine you sell by the glass.

 It’s generally pretty obvious when a wine is oxidized (it smells & tastes like off fruit and turns brown in color).
 And as time goes by, it just get’s worse.

 Once again, the best way to learn about it is by tasting it.
-So let whoever is in charge of wine know that you also want to taste an ‘oxidised’ wine.
+So let whoever is in charge of wine know that you also want to taste an ‘oxidized’ wine.
 Another way you could taste it is by simply opening a bottle and leaving it for a week.
 Then tasting it to see what it’s like.